msarilar/EDEngineer/README.md

 2. A tray icon where you can configure the shortcut and exit the overlay
 3. All blueprints available in a handy sortable grid which you can filter too
 4. Ignore/Favorite flags - Favorited blueprints that become available to craft trigger a Windows toast
+5. Persistent state : EDEngineer will remember which filters you applied and what blueprints are favorited/ignored

 ### Additional Screenshots